 To begin with, let’s understand why runners are so prone to shin splints.
 As mentioned above, the most common cause is stress on calf and shin tendons that can be strained or even torn.
 Also Read: Running Or Walking: Which Is Better for Weight Loss?

 Fact is that overpronation can aggravate shin splits, which is why it’s important to buy good running shoes.
 Also, running on hard surfaces adds more stress to muscles that haven’t been stretched in the same way before.

 Especially beginners who try to increase mileage on a hard surface too fast are bound to stress their muscles and suffer from shin splints.
 Professionals call it ‘Tendinitis of the lower leg’ or ‘medial tibial stress syndrome’, as the discomfort is the result of inflamed tendons in the lower leg, on the front side.
 But don’t be foolish enough to think that Shin splits are only a beginner’s injury; they are just as common in runners who over-train.

 Running for too long without adequate rests, weak calf muscles and improper biometrics are all contributing factors.

-For most runners, the only way to treat shin splits is to rest the leg, use ice packs to bring down the inflammation, and perform light stretching and strengthening exercises of the surrounding muscles, along a big dose of anti-inflammatory medication.
-But is there a way to prevent shin splits?
+You increase chances of suffering from Shin splits if you train aggressively, especially on hard surfaces or if you have changed your workout frequency and intensity.
+For most runners, the only way to treat shin splints is to rest the leg, use ice packs to bring down the inflammation, and perform light stretching and strengthening exercises of the surrounding muscles, along with a big dose of anti-inflammatory medication.
+But is there a way to prevent shin splints?

 Increasing running speeds dramatically or running on concrete surfaces where the foot doesn’t get adequate shock absorption increases your risk factor.